S/O Satyamurthy (soundtrack): Reception

 The soundtrack's success was celebrated on 6 April 2015 at Haailand, Vijayawada.

 Critical reception

-IndiaGlitz gave the soundtrack 3.25 out of five stars, calling it "electrifying" and "different offering in part, not totally".
-Oneindia gave it three out of five stars, selecting "Seethakalam", "Come to the Party" and "Super Machi" as the film's best songs.
 Jeevi of Idlebrain.com praised Devi's background score composition.
 News18 too lauded Devi's work for the album.

 A critic of The Times of India wrote that "On the whole, the songs in the album are passable.
 It does have the trademark style of Devi Sri Prasad, although he doesn't hit the ball out of the park with his work."
-Behindwoods gave the soundtrack 2.75 out of five stars, calling it typical of the commercially successful Arjun-Srinivas-Prasad team and low in experimentation.

 Awards and nominations

 Legacy

 Super Machi (2022), is an upcoming film featuring Kalyaan Dhev and Rachita Ram, and directed by Puli Vasu.
 The title of the film is adapted from the "Super Machi" track of the album.